 Another benefit of offshore banking is the ability to choose where you send specific transactions to and from.
 This is particularly important when dealing with high-risk transactions that could negatively impact your bank account.
 Negative impacts might include demanding significant supporting documentation, freezing your account for investigation, or shutting down your account altogether.

-High-risk transactions can include transactions going from or to countries that the bank considers “risky”, from companies that operate in high-risk industries, or larger one-off transactions that fall outside your “normal” account activity.
-A high-risk transaction could also include anyone who is cashing out of their crypto positions and transacting with a cryptocurrency exchange.
+High-risk transactions can include transactions going from or to countries that the bank considers “risky”.
+But it can also include transfers from companies that operate in high-risk industries.
+Alternatively, it can include larger one-off transactions that fall outside your “normal” account activity.
+A high-risk transaction could also include cashing out crypto holdings via a cryptocurrency exchange.
 There are countless examples.

 By locking in the benefits of offshore bank accounts, you can spread your risk and ensure your most important banking relationships are never disrupted.
 In other words, you increase your optionality and can receive the money without risking bank accounts where you hold a substantial amount of your money.

 With newer and stricter banking laws and compliance rules, segregating transaction risk is becoming crucial.
-It’s especially important for companies or individuals that are involved in high risk industries and can’t afford to lose access to their bank accounts.
+It’s important for companies and individuals in high-risk industries that can’t afford to lose access to their bank accounts.

 Diversifying your banking transaction risk by segregating transactions to the accounts that you’re less concerned with is key.
-And it’s only possible if you have multiple tapped into the benefits of offshore bank accounts, at different institutions, in different jurisdictions.
+And it’s only possible if you have tapped into the benefits of offshore bank accounts.
+And, importantly, doing so at different institutions, in different jurisdictions.

 Opening a bank account for a business that is registered abroad is becoming increasingly difficult.
-And while account opening for large and established foreign company is easy, it can be incredibly difficult for startups, small businesses, and international entrepreneurs.
+Yes, account opening for a large and established foreign company is easy.
+But, it can be incredibly difficult for startups, small businesses, and international entrepreneurs.

 For instance, banks in your home country might refuse to open accounts for foreign companies.
-Or, if they do, they may require the foreign company to jump through a lot of expensive hoops and provide significantly more documentation than a domestic company.
+Or, if they do, they may require the foreign company to jump through a lot of expensive hoops.
+This can include providing significantly more documentation than a domestic company.

 One of the benefits of offshore bank accounts is that banks abroad are more familiar with the banking needs of foreign companies, non-residents, and international businesses.

-As a result, offshore banks are often a great solution for any business who is struggling to open a bank account at home.
+As a result, offshore banks are often a great solution for any business.
+Especially those that are struggling to open a bank account at home.